neub/wr-nic/doc/wr-nic.md

 % Javier Díaz & Miguel Jiménez Univ. of Granada, Rafael Rodriguez & Benoit Rat Seven Solutions
 % 27 Jan.
 2014

-What is new in release v1.2?
+What is new in release v2.0?
 =========================

-In this section, we detail what is new in release v1.2 comparing with older versions:
+In this section, we detail what is new in `release-v2.0` comparing with older versions:

 1. Etherbone core has been added in WR NIC project design to allow remote configuration over the network using TCP/UDP packets.
 2. First DIO channel output is reserved for 1-PPS signal of WRPC.
 It has been done because we detected an offset between 1-PPS input signal and 1-PPS output signal for Grandmaster configuration.